gnowledge/gstudio/gnowsys-ndf/gnowsys_ndf/ndf/static/ndf/README.md

 ## Package management using bower

-Third party frontend packages can like jquery can be managed using [bower](http://www.bower.io)
+Third party frontend packages can like jquery can be managed and updated using [bower](http://www.bower.io).
+This allows for clean installation and dependency management.
+Bower managed packages are in the components/ folder and currently contain the following components:

+* Foundation - Responsive CSS framework
+* jQuery
+* d3 - Visualization library
+*

 ## Editing styles